SebastianRothaug/antarcticR/README.md

 # antarcticR
 Welcome to antarcticR ! a package that combines different environmental features of the Antarctic, such as ice shelves, antarctic continetal shelf and the seasonal sea ice distribution.
 It has a particular focus on the calving front dynamics along the antarctic coastline.
-The package provides a tool for accessing, analyzing and visualizing spatial data of this remote region, supporting research on ice sheet retreat and polar environmental change.
+The package provides a tool for accessing, analyzing and visualizing spatial data of this remote region, supporting research on ice shelf retreat and polar environmental change.
 &nbsp;

 *Author: [Sebastian Rothaug](http://students.eagle-science.org/students/students-2024/sebastian/)*